-(4) assistance in the evaluation, counseling, and enhancement of vocational skills, training in basic and remedial literacy skills, assistance in job seeking skills, and training in
+(4) assistance in the evaluation, counseling, and enhancement of vocational skills, training in basic and remedial literacy skills, assistance in job seeking skills, and training in starting or operating a business enterprise.

 (b) EXISTING EDUCATIONAL AND TRAINING PROGRAMS.-Insofar as practicable, the Secretary shall use existing Federal, State, and private education resources in carrying out these programs.